jigneshamin/cornhole-boards/LESSONS.md

-# What I learned building cornhold boards
+# What I learned building cornhole boards

 This project's goal was efficiency and speed.
 The design was simple: a rectangle frame, rectangle board, and legs that angled to raise the board exactly 12".